Structured Outputs

 Currently unmarried, he enjoys the freedom to focus on his personal goals and interests.

-Currently, depending on the LLM and the LLM provider, there are four ways how this can be achieved (from most to least reliable):
+Currently, depending on the LLM and the LLM provider, there are three ways how this can be achieved (from most to least reliable):

 JSON Schema